Bludnymph

-Kya Hansen, professionally known as Bludnymph (stylized in all lowercase), is a Canadian singer.
+Kya Hansen, professionally known as bludnymph (stylized in all lowercase), is a Canadian singer and rapper.

 Career

 Bludnymph signed to Artist Partner Group in 2021.
 Her single "Feast" garnered attention through placements in the Netflix series Heartbreak High, and in Taco Bell's most-seen ad of 2023.
 She then collaborated with pop producer Cirkut, and songwriter Faangs on her single, "Lights Out", released January 2023.
 In 2023, Bludnymph was featured on The Chainsmokers's song "Self Destruction Mode", which debuted at No. 16 on the Billboard Hot Dance/Electronic Songs chart.
 EDM.com called the release an "...ode to the self-defeating".

 Discography

 All credits are adapted from Spotify and Apple Music.